M.Eng. FAQs

 A: No, our program does not include a thesis.
 The program is primarily course-based, and students are required to complete a M.Eng. project that lasts either one or two semesters and results in a written report.
 The report is most often a technical report or can be a scientific paper.

-A: The program is designed to be completed in two semesters, 9-12 months.
+A: The program is designed to be completed in two semesters.

 Q: What courses are required for admission?